-- Protect the Rural zone from reverse sensitivity effects on rural production activities from smaller 'rural-residential' subdivision.
+- Protect rural production from reverse sensitivity effects from rural-residential subdivision.
 Rural zone activities not compatible with smaller ruralresidential living need to be identified and controlled in the proposed Rural-residential zone and provided for in the Rural zone. - Protect and enhance the local landscape character.
-A detailed landscape character assessment is required in order to accurately set the proposed rural-residential zone boundaries. - 3.
-Determine land stability and soil conditions and the ability to implement onsite stormwater and wastewater disposal prior to setting minimum lot sizes in the Rural-Residential zone. - Strengthen Rural zone density and subdivision rules to protect and encourage rural production activity.
-I.e. avoid small lot subdivision in the Rural Production zone. - Review the purpose, location and application of the existing Mangawhai Harbour Overlay within the operative Kaipara District Plan. - Develop a guide for building and subdivision in the Rural-Residential zone in order to manage the effects of increased density and to ensure high quality landscape and environmental outcomes;

-Develop an ecological compensation or enhancement regime to enable further intensification in the Rural-Residential zone.
+A detailed landscape character assessment is required to accurately set the proposed rural-residential zone boundaries. - 3.
+Determine land stability and soil conditions and the ability to implement onsite stormwater and wastewater disposal prior to setting minimum lot sizes in the Rural-Residential zone. - Strengthen Rural zone density and subdivision rules to protect and encourage rural production activity, i.e. avoid small lot subdivision in the Rural Production zone. - 5.
+Review the purpose, location and application of the existing Mangawhai Harbour Overlay within the operative Kaipara District Plan. - Develop a guide for building and subdivision in the Rural-Residential zone to manage the effects of increased density and to ensure high quality landscape and environmental outcomes. - Develop an ecological compensation or enhancement regime to enable further intensification in the Rural-Residential zone.